Joeb3219/timetracker/README.md

 The `-p` flag prints out all of the most recent tasks, within the last 13 days by default.
 This value can be changed via the `-n <number>` flag.
 So `./track -p
 -n 8` will print all tasks within the last (8*24) hours.

+The `-r` flag will resume the last stopped task.